BardOfCodes/adv_summaries/cvpr_2019/feature_denoising_for_improving_adversarial_robustness.md

 </p>

 ### Abstract
-This work introduces layers which perform feature denoising using filters such as non-local means, which when combined with adversarial training, substanstially improves state-of-the-art in white box as well as black-box attack scheme!.
+This work introduces layers which perform feature denoising using filters such as non-local means, which when combined with adversarial training, substantially improves state-of-the-art in white box as well as black-box attack scheme!.
 ### What it does

 ### How is it done